anniekuusinen/covid-dashboard/README.md

 - Handle loading states, errors, and data caching.

-- Built with TypeScript for type safety.
+- Built with TypeScript.

 ## Components

-- Country Selector Component
+- Dropdown Component: a selector with label
+- DataCard Component: display individual statistics (e.g., confirmed cases, recovered cases, deaths) with appropriate styling.
+- Dark Mode Toggle:  Provides a switch to toggle between light and dark themes for the application.

+## Views
-  - Displays a dropdown list of countries fetched from the API.
+- Country View that prompt user to select a country and shows a list of countries fetched from API.

-  - Allows users to select a country to view its COVID-19 statistics.

-- Statistics Component

-  - Confirmed cases

-  - Recovered cases

-  - Deaths
+- Statistics Display that shows three different report cards for confirmed cases, recovered cases and deaths.
+- Error View displays error to users should there be something wrong.

 ## Technologies Used

-- Frontend: React, TypeScript, Context API
+### Frontend
+- React: For building the user interface.
+- TypeScript: Ensures type safety and better developer experience.
+- Context API: For state management across components.

+### Styling
-- Styling: Tailwind CSS for responsive UI
+- Tailwind CSS: Provides a utility-first approach for responsive and modern UI design.

+### API Integration
-- API Integration: for fetching data
+- Public API: Used for fetching real-time COVID-19 data.

-## How to run
+## How to run the application

 1. Clone the repository: `git clone https://github.com/anniekuusinen/covid-dashboard.git`
 2. Install dependencies: